-The College Counseling Office recommends a student carefully consider the resources at his/her present college before pursuing the transfer admissions process.
-If the foundation of your desire to transfer is academic in nature, keep in mind that your present institution may allow you to achieve your goals through independent study or access to graduate courses (if offered) in order to accommodate those needs.
-If, however, your discontent is rooted in a lack of satisfaction with your overall college experience, here are some guidelines to consider when undertaking the transfer process.
+The College Counseling Office encourages students to carefully consider the resources available at their present colleges before pursuing the transfer admissions process.
+If the foundation of your desire to transfer is academic in nature, keep in mind that your present institution may allow you to achieve your goals through independent study, study abroad/exchange, or access to graduate courses (if offered) in order to accommodate those needs.
+If your dissatisfaction is with the social environment, you may want to think about whether you've taken reasonable steps to meet like-minded individuals (see examples below).
+If, however, your discontent is rooted in a lack of satisfaction with your overall college experience, here are some guidelines to consider, and questions to ask, when undertaking the transfer process.

 Simply thinking about transferring, even if you never act on it, encourages you to take stock of where you are, reflect on what is most important to you, talk informally with a few professors and/or maybe a dean, join a new team or club, and perhaps set some goals for yourself.
 Even if you only consider transferring and ultimately decide not to, we believe the transfer process is healthy because it entails steps that help a student to better adjust to their current community.

 One caveat: we recommend you don't make your desire too public.
 And by that we mean broadcasting to your roommate(s), hallmates, etc., that you intend to transfer.
 If you tell people this, some might keep you at an arm's length.

 > Meet with your favorite professor(s) a few times and talk with a dean.
 Speaking with these folks is important as they have worked with students confronting some of the same questions; it’s also strategic, as they will most likely need to write letters of recommendation on your behalf.
 Even if it is a favorite TA, make the effort to share a bit more about what you’re thinking and about yourself, over coffee or the like.